- Introduction

 Basic CLI Usage

-Once installed, you can run Ruff on the CLI:
+Once installed, you can run Ruff on the command line:

-ruff check # Recursively lint all files, from this working directory
+ruff check # Recursively lints all files, from this working directory

-ruff check . # Recursively lint all files, from this working directory
+ruff check . # Recursively lints all files, from this working directory

 ruff check test.py # Lint specific file only